Catalonia Erupts In Renewed Protests One Year After Independence Vote

 It was there that his predecessor, Carles Puigdemont, had tried last year to vote in an independence referendum that Madrid had declared illegal.
 And it was there — along with many other places — that violence broke out between referendum voters and the riot police trying to block them, leaving hundreds injured.

 A year later, Puigdemont is now living in self-imposed exile in Belgium, where he has been fighting Madrid's attempts to bring him back to face trial.
-He is joined there by several of his former aides, who also fled the country after Spain's central government sacked Puigdemont and his cabinet following last year's referendum.
+He is joined there by several of his former aides, who also fled the country after Spain's central government sacked Puigdemont and his Cabinet following last year's referendum.

 At least nine other Catalan ministers were arrested on charges of rebellion, sedition and embezzlement after the vote.